Kansas City Chiefs assistant coach Britt Reid under investigation following car crash that left child with life-threatening injuries - KION546

 In a statement, the Kansas City Chiefs said, “The organization has been made aware of a multi-vehicle accident involving Outside Linebackers Coach, Britt Reid.
 We are in the process of gathering information, and we will have no further comment at this time.
 Our thoughts and prayers are with everyone involved.”

 The Chiefs are scheduled to play the Tampa Bay Buccaneers in Super Bowl LV on Sunday in Tampa, Florida.
-The Chiefs plan to fly to Tampa on Saturday.
+But Reid, the team’s outside linebackers coach, will miss the game, according to a pool report Saturday.

+The report added the team stands by its earlier statement about gathering information and said the team had no further comment.

 Comments